roadtocode4u/spaceship/docs/javascript/35-show-hide-password/35-show-hide-password.md

 hide_table_of_contents: true
 ---

-# Show and Hide Password Functionality in JavaScript

 ## Introduction

 When entering a password on a website, the characters are hidden for security.
 However, users may want to see what they have typed to ensure it is correct.
 We can create a show and hide password feature using JavaScript, HTML, and CSS.